 Lisa Gerrard is the band's most dominant personality.
 Her beautiful and demonstrative vocals abound on these albums, with lyrics much less a concern than the actual timbre of her extraordinary voice.
 Often there's no actual lyrics at all, but rather what she describes as "a language that grows by itself".
 And despite the "morbid gothics" tag that has long dogged them in the UK, the idea of music as catharsis, of transcending pain to create beauty, is something Gerrard understands better than most.
 "Even through the music of despair there's always this little light of hope", she told me in an interview in 1996.
 "This is the most private relationship you can have with another person...to enable them to put things in their place in a quiet, meditative moment".

-The duo's other half Brendan Perry is also a gifted vocalist, sometimes accompanying Gerrard with vocal harmonies and proving a perfect foil, at other times singing alone.
-When heard solo on these albums his resonant baritone is somewhat less affecting, if only because his folkish songs are often relatively straightforward.
+The duo's other half is Brendan Perry, a fantastic multi-instrumentalist and also a gifted vocalist, sometimes accompanying Gerrard with vocal harmonies and proving a perfect foil, at other times singing alone.
+When heard solo on these albums his resonant baritone is perhaps less affecting than Gerrard, if only because his lovely folkish songs are often relatively straightforward.

 The classic albums